-3rd Battle of Arras; Reggie is wounded (again) but remains at duty; Defence of Monchy-le-Preux
+Battle of Arras; Attack on Guémappe; Reggie is wounded (again) but remains at duty; Defence of Monchy-le-Preux

-Reggie is wounded on the 11th while on duty at the 8th KORL Headquarters but remains at duty.
+Reggie is wounded on the 11th while but remains at duty.

 The 8th KORL move back to Arras to recover and are thanked by the G.O.C.
 3rd Division.
 On the 23rd move back to the front east of Monchy-le-Preux and help defend the town from German attack for 3 days.